norton120/pirate_baby/content/posts/dreaming_of_a_dynamcially_typed_world.md

      return arg
 ```

  “Accept a string or a list of strings” is one of those times that duck typing sucks.
-The most straightforward way to get this done is to pattern match object identity, because both a `str` and any other iterable will qualify
+The most straightforward way to get this done is to pattern match object identity, because both a `str` and any other iterable will qualify for iteration- they can both “do the job” but the string will do it incorrectly, and won’t know until it’s too late

 <sub>1.
 Python as a language has been around since the late 1980s, however Python 2+ is really where it begins to reflect what most would consider "modern Python" in a way that is applicable to the conversation</sub>
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTcyMDAwMzYxMCwtMzk5NzI0NDMzLC0xMT
+eyJoaXN0b3J5IjpbMTM1ODkyODM2MSwtMzk5NzI0NDMzLC0xMT
 U2ODc0MDcwLC0xMzQ4ODg1MjA0LC0yMTc1Njc2NTQsMTczMjk3
 MDA1NCwyMDE2NjEyMjU0LDIwMTY2MTIyNTQsNTc2NjQ3ODkwLC
 02OTM2MDc2MTAsMTA5MDU1MDIzOF19